Cross County Shopping Center: History

 Starting in 2007, Cross County Center underwent a new development and upgrade overseen by The Macerich Company on behalf of the mall's owners, which was completed in 2012.
 The huge building that now houses Macy's Department Store (that was initially Gimbel's and then Stern's) has been enlarged by one third.
 It also features a new covered parking lot that is almost as large as the store; the underground loading complex has also been enlarged.
 The buildings housing the stores on Mall Walk have been renovated and look different, externally, than they did previously, and the catwalk around some second floor stores has been permanently removed.
 All of the smaller stores, such a those that housed cookie shops and lingerie stores, have been demolished.
 Nearby buildings have been extended, and one parking lot now faces several large stores.

-The former Cross County Hospital and Office building was converted to a Hyatt Place hotel, with 155 rooms, an indoor pool, cocktails bar, business center and fitness center in 2015.
+The former Cross County Hospital and Office building was reconstructed for a Hyatt Place hotel, with 155 rooms, an indoor pool, cocktails bar, business center and fitness center in 2015.

 In 2010, Red Lobster opened, and in 2015, Olive Garden and Longhorn Steakhouse restaurants opened.
 On the north side of the mall, Wilsker's restaurant was located, and it was a diner.

-On June 6, 2019, it was announced that Sears would be closing in late July 2019, after being there for 35 years.
+On June 6, 2019, it was announced that Sears would shutter as part of an ongoing decision to eliminate its brick-and-mortar format.
+Target signed a 40-year lease for 132,000 sq. ft. of space in the previous Sears anchor store.
+On September 13, 2023, Target announced that they will open their first store on October 22 on the location of the former Sears store.
+The store had its ribbon cut on October 18, and opened 4 days later.

 The mall has long been owned by Brooks Shopping Center LLC, jointly owned by Marx Realty and Benenson Capital Partners, and was managed by Macerich since 2006.
-On January 17, 2020, Westfair Communications reported that Marx Realty took over the mall's leasing and management from Macerich and was working on redevelopment of the former Sears space.
+On January 17, 2020, Westfair Communications reported that Marx Realty took over the mall's leasing and management from Macerich.

-On October 12, 2020, it was announced that Target signed a 40 year lease for 132,000 sq. ft. of space in the former Sears building.

-In late 2021, it was announced that Westchester Community College would expand their current Yonkers campus at Cross County into the third floor of the new Target store building.
+In late 2021, it was announced that Westchester Community College would expand their current Yonkers campus by opening at Cross County on the third floor of the former Sears anchor.
 WCC will add 30,000 square feet of space, using it to build new lab spaces, and new design school, and expand their current academic offerings at the campus.
+The WCC expansion opened in November 2022.